 Before you ask the court to review your case one more time (in the hopes of winning sole custody), consider the unexpected benefits you can expect to enjoy once you all get used to the joint custody arrangement.Jennifer Wolf

 Co-parenting mothers can invest time in themselves for the benefit of their children.
 They are able to work on their physical and mental health, do online courses, work more hours to advance their career, and do things like date and build friendships.
 By sharing care of their children, mothers can become stronger parents and better role models.

 Shared parenting has positive benefits for children into their adult lives.
 Because children are able to form strong bonds with both parents, they likely have a much stronger support base as they enter into adulthood.

-When a child becomes an adult and child support payments stop, who can they rely on to help with education expenses or a deposit for their first home?
+When a child becomes an adult and child support payments stop, who helps with expenses such as higher education or a deposit for a first home?
 A young man or woman who is close to both parents is better positioned than one raised in sole custody.

 Growing up in a shared parenting arrangement also better equips a person to raise their own family.
 They have had more role models in their life.
 And they probably have a large extended family to draw on.

 Separating parents who choose to share their parenting duties equally are, in a way, also moving towards sharing their grandparent duties.
-When a mother and father cooperate in this way, that must surely be good for all those who follow.
+When a mother and father cooperate to keep each other as an involved co-parent, that must surely be good for all those who follow.

 Here are examples of the best kinds of 50/50 and 60/40 schedules.
 Any custody arrangement where each parent has at least 35% care time is normally considered joint physical custody and shared parenting.
 Timtab AI software often scores the following schedules the highest.

 The 50/50 custody schedule Timtab most often recommends is the 3-2-2 fortnightly schedule.
 Each parent has alternating weekends with the child (3 nights) plus blocks of twin nights either side of the other parent's weekend.